ChicagovsSeattle

 What's a reasonable monthly budget for Chicago vs Seattle?

-The cost of living comparison between Chicago and Seattle in 2025 shows moderate differences across various expense categories.
+The cost of living comparison between Chicago and Seattle in 2026 shows notable differences across various expense categories.
 Whether you're planning a relocation for work, considering retirement options, or simply curious about living costs, understanding these differences is crucial for making informed financial decisions.

 Need to calculate salary equivalence?